 It’s not a shock that this isn’t a lot.

-Still, not querying a literary agent gives you a zero percent chance to signing with one, especially since it is highly unlikely that a publisher will offer to publish a story that you have self-published or is already published.
-With the exception of Andy Weir’s The Martian.
+Still, not querying gives you a zero percent chance at signing with an agent, especially since it is highly unlikely that a publisher will offer to publish a story that you have self-published or that is already published.
+There are outliers, like Andy Weir’s The Martian, but your best shot by far is by querying an agent.

 A Note on Self-Publishing